Exam Board: AQA

 Some jobs in which Sociology can be very helpful are: teaching, health care, law, police, social work, counselling, local government and politics, journalism, charity, as well as many other areas.

-With around 80 – 90% gaining grades A* – C (9-4), Sociology produces a lot of young people with skills and knowledge which can help them to move in to a variety of areas in the future.
+With around 80 – 90% gaining grades 9-4, Sociology produces a lot of young people with skills and knowledge which can help them to move in to a variety of areas in the future.
+As a department, we consistently achieve higher results compared to similar schools in the country.

 There are no further resources for this subject.